-- Unraveling the interplay between shallow magma reservoir failure and the formation of large volcanoes on Venus and elsewhere.
+- Unraveling the interplay between shallow magma reservoir failure and the formation of volcanoes on Earth, Venus and elsewhere.

 - Evaluating the mechanics of ring fault and caldera formation.